xoofx/markdig/readme.md

 This project would not have been possible without this huge foundation.

 Thanks also to the project [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet) that makes benchmarking so easy to setup!

+Some decoding part (e.g HTML [EntityHelper.cs](https://github.com/lunet-io/markdig/blob/master/src/Markdig/Helpers/EntityHelper.cs)) have been re-used from [CommonMark.NET]()

 ## Author